dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 * tc_and_extra_tc (Tropcial Cyclone and Extra Tropical Cyclone)

-If you feel that the new use case does not fall into any of these categories or are unsure which category is the most appropriate, please contact MET Help (met_help@ucar.edu).
+If you feel that the new use case does not fall into any of these categories or are unsure which category is the most appropriate, please create a post in the
+`METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.

 Use Case Content
 ----------------